belal-i/smartestate/README.md

 * Unit tests: `python manage.py test`

 Set up the cookie group in the Django admin, and make it optional for the cookie banner to appear.

+### Roadmap

+This project is still in beta stage, there are still some issues, things might still be a little unstable.
+However, it's come along nicely.
+If you decide to use this in production, and encounter issues, please don't hesitate to open a ticket.
+Also, if you wish to contribute, again, feel free to reach out :-)